How Long Do Personal Loans Take To Process? Quick Guide

 Stage 2: Prequalification — 1 to 3 Hours

 Some lenders offer prequalification, which uses basic personal information and a soft credit check to provide conditional approval and rate estimates.
-Given that soft credit checks don't hurt your credit, prequalification allows you to compare offers and find the best available terms.
+Since soft credit checks don't affect your credit, prequalification lets you compare offers and find the best available terms.
+It can also expedite the application process, as the lender gets a head start on verifying your information.

 Prequalification, sometimes referred to as preapproval, is almost always instant, though it doesn't guarantee full approval.
 You'll still need to complete the lender's underwriting process.